 Question: “How long do hot water systems last?”
 Answer: “Hopefully forever!”
 Indeed, while a great Melbourne plumber can fix you up with a brand-spanking-new system for a great price, let’s be honest – money doesn’t grow on trees.
-We’ve all got enough to pay for along with our mortgages and our bills and a little on the side for fun, so it’s probably wise to know how long that investment in your current hot water system is going to be good for.
+We’ve all got enough to pay for along with our mortgages and bills and a little on the side for fun, so it’s probably wise to know how long that investment in your current hot water system will be suitable for.

 So how long do hot water systems last?
 It’s not quite a question like “How long is a piece of string”, but the truth is that the answer remains quite tricky – as it depends on a number of factors.

 What are these factors?
-Ezy-Plumb’s Melbourne hot water plumbers give the answer:
+Ezy-Plumb’s Melbourne hot water plumbers answer:

 When you go to the best plumbers and hot water specialists in town, you can rest pretty easy that you’re going to get one of the best systems made by the best brands installed at your place.
 As with anything, you tend to get what you pay for, so beware of ultra-cheap brands promising the earth.
 The cheaper systems, after all, are the ones that are more likely to corrode.
 The best brands include Rinnai, Rheem, Aquamax and Thermann.

-Another reason the cheaper hot water systems are cheaper is because they’re made of cheaper materials.
+Another reason the cheaper hot water systems are more affordable is that they’re made of more inexpensive materials.
 A good quality glass or enamel-lined system, however, should last a good ten years or more, while you’ll get a few more years than that if you go for a premium stainless steel model.
-Remember, the number 1 cause of hot water system failure is corrosion, so the better the material, the longer it will last.
+Remember, corrosion is the number 1 cause of hot water system failure, so the better the material, the longer it will last.

 Don’t forget, ‘hot water system’ is a catch-all phrase, a little like the word ‘sport’ is – meaning there are different types of hot water systems.
-“How long do electric hot water systems last” is, therefore, a different question to “how long do gas hot water systems last” – and the same is true for your instantaneous, heat pump and solar options, too.
-Generally, though, a storage electric hot water system should last marginally longer than a gas equivalent, while you’ll get more life out of an instant gas hot water system (and save on bills) – because it’s simple and doesn’t store corrosion-causing water.
+“How long do electric hot water systems last” is, therefore, another question to “how long do gas hot water systems last” – and the same is true for your instantaneous heat pump and solar options.
+Generally, a storage electric hot water system should last marginally more extended than a gas equivalent.
+At the same time, you’ll get more life out of an instant gas hot water system (and save on bills) – because it’s simple and doesn’t store corrosion-causing water.

-If your hot water system is already showing signs of old age, or you think a professional check is overdue, why not give our Bayside Melbourne plumbing company a call today?
+If your hot water system is already showing signs of old age, or you think a professional check is overdue, why not call our Bayside Melbourne plumbing company today?
 Living without hot water even for a day or two isn’t something you want to endure, so always stay on the safe side by trusting the guys at Ezy-Plumb.